EmilyNaylor/test/README.md

 Here is my fifth commit!
 Halfway there.
-The command for locating where you are in a system is pwd This is a test to see if I actually understand what I am doing
+The command for locating where you are in a system is pwd This is a test to see if I actually understand what I am doing Another fun tip, to reduce error when using your filename, use tab!